matthias152/testing/README.md

 Also, it contains some Test Cases written by me.

 # Selenium
-The 'selenium' folder contains automated tests with the usage of Selenium and/or Unit Tests.
+The 'selenium' folder contains automated tests with the usage of Selenium.

-# BDD
+# Robot Framework
-The 'bdd' folder contains tests written with Selenium, behave, Cucumber and gherkin language according to BDD methodology.
+The 'robot_framework' folder contains automated tests with the usage of Robot Framework.